StevenMassaro/CouponOrganizer/README.md

 ## Installation process
 Download the repo.
 Move the contents to your webserver's wwwroot location.
 Create a folder called "uploads" in the root directory (the same directory as all of the PHP files).
 Navigate to the index.php file through your favorite web browser.
 Enjoy!

-Cronofy setup:
+*Cronofy setup:*
 Create Cronofy account and generate a bearerToken (API key).
 Create a file in the root directory called "\_creds.php".
-Store your bearerToken in that file as shown below:
+Store your bearerToken and the calendar ID of the calendar you wish events to be created in as shown in the sample "\_creds.php" file below:
 ```
 <?php
 $bearerToken = "paste token here";
+$calendarId = "paste calendar ID here";
 ?>
 ```